FirelyTeam/firely-docs/fhirnetapi/parsing/isourcenode.rst

 ---------------------
 By default, parsing errors thrown as exceptions, but all parsers implement ``IExceptionSource`` to alter this behaviour.
 See :ref:`errorhandling` for more information.

 The parsers try to parse the source `lazily`, so in order to detect all parse errors, one would have to do a complete visit of the tree, including forcing a read of the primitive data by getting the ``Text`` property.
 There is a convenience method ``VisitAll()`` that does exactly this.
-Additionally, there is a metehod ``VisitAndCatch()`` that will traverse the whole tree, returning a list of parsing errors and warnings.
+Additionally, there is a method ``VisitAndCatch()`` that will traverse the whole tree, returning a list of parsing errors and warnings.